Prototype-based Aleatoric Uncertainty Quantification for Cross-modal Retrieval: Experiments

 \textbf{Video-text retrieval.} We compare our model with other state-of-the-art methods~\cite{CLIP4CLIP, CenterCLIP, CLIP2Video, CLIP2TV, XPool, MILES, CLIP} and our baseline (model structure see Appendix.~\ref{structure}) on multiple datasets.
 For fair comparisons, all methods are CLIP-based, symbolizing the most advanced techniques of video-text retrieval.
 The performance of baseline trained without PAU is also given.
 Table~\ref{table:1},~\ref{table:2},~\ref{table:3} show the results of video-text retrieval on MSR-VTT, MSVD, and DiDeMo, respectively.

 We can observe that PAU brings sizeable improvements on all benchmarks.
 For text-to-video retrieval (t2v), PAU boosts the R@1 performance of 2.9\%, 1.0\%, and 1.6\% on MSR-VTT, MSVD, and DiDeMo.
 Moreover, 3.1\%, 8.8\%, and 1.2\% improvements of R@1 are obtained on video-to-text retrieval (v2t).
 Notably, we find that the performance improvement of v2t on MSVD is more significant than other benchmarks.
-The reason is that MSVD is a small dataset with few videos (only 1200 for training) but massive annotations (about 40 annotations per video).
+The reason is that MSVD is a small dataset with few videos (only 1,200 for training) but massive annotations (about 40 annotations per video).
 Meanwhile, CLIP simply utilizes cross-entropy loss, which only regards the diagonal pairs as the positives.
 Nonetheless, for a batch with a typical size of 256~\cite{CLIP4CLIP}, the probability of any two texts coming from separate videos is approximately $3.49 \times 10^{-13}$ (see Appendix.~\ref{MSVD}), bringing innumerable noises and performance damage for the training on video-to-text retrieval.
 Thus, the significant improvement indicates the ability of PAU to capture and rectify misleading data to support robust learning.

 \textbf{Image-text retrieval.} We also test our method on image-text retrieval task.
 To be specific, CLIP~\cite{CLIP} is utilized as the baseline.
 We compare our model with several previous state-of-the-art approaches, including PVSE~\cite{PVSE}, SGRAF~\cite{SGRAF}, NAAF~\cite{NAAF}, DAA~\cite{DAA}, VSE$\infty$~\cite{VSE}, PCME~\cite{PCME}, and PCME++~\cite{PCME++}.
-Table~\ref{table:4} shows the results of image-text retrieval on MS-COCO 5K.
+Table~\ref{table:4} shows the results of image-text retrieval on MS-COCO 1K and MS-COCO 5K, respectively.
 We can observe that the overall performance improvement of image-text retrieval is smaller than that of video-text retrieval.
 The phenomenon reflects that video information is more complex than image information, inducing immense uncertainty in video-text retrieval.
+Furthermore, we also validate the robustness of PAU training in noisy datasets.
+The detailed results can be found in Appendix.~\ref{noisy_section}.